-If you're sick of plain plates of holiday leftovers, listen up.
-These smart ideas will help you turn leftover stuffing into a delicious new dish.
+If you're sick of plain plates of Thanksgiving leftovers, listen up!
+These leftover stuffing recipes will help you build into a brand-new dish.